 (NewsNation) — Former President Donald Trump has maintained steady support ahead of the 2024 election.

-According to the latest polling averages from Decision Desk HQ (DDHQ) and The Hill, Trump leads Vice President Kamala Harris, who was formally endorsed by Biden to be the Democratic presidential nominee, by 2.7 points, 48% to 45.3%, according to the aggregate of national polls.
+According to the latest polling averages from Decision Desk HQ (DDHQ) and The Hill, Trump has a slight lead over Vice President Kamala Harris, whom President Joe Biden endorsed for the Democratic nomination.

-Before President Joe Biden’s withdrawal from the race, Trump led Biden 47% to 45% across seven key states following the first presidential debate of 2024, according to a recent Bloomberg/Morning Consult poll.
+Trump previously led Biden 47% to 45% across seven key states following the first presidential debate of 2024, according to a Bloomberg/Morning Consult poll at the time.

-This is the closest Biden came to closing the gap between him and Trump in these surveys before announcing that he will not seek reelection in November.
+It’s the closest Biden came to closing the gap between him and Trump before announcing that he would no longer seek reelection.

-More than 100 members of the House and almost 20 GOP senators also have thrown their support behind Trump, while only a handful endorsed any of his opponents.
+More than 100 members of the House and almost 20 GOP senators were quick to support Trump, while a handful endorsed his opponents.

 Ahead of the 2024 election, NewsNation is committed to covering the issues that matter most to voters so they can make the most informed choices possible at the polls.
-You can also read similar policy breakdowns for Vice President Kamala Harris and Robert F. Kennedy Jr.
+You can also read similar policy breakdowns for Vice President Kamala Harris.

 Here’s a look at Trump’s policy positions and political views as he competes for your vote: